citadelofcode/EMLMailReader/README.md

 # EMLMailReader

-A Python library designed to analyze EML files and to extract details and attachments contained within.
-It captures various information from the email, such as attachments, sender address, recipient address, subject, body, and a comprehensive list of all headers in the EML file.
-The parsed information is exportable as a JSON object, and attachments can be conveniently downloaded to a specified local directory.
+This Python library streamlines the process of working with EML files.
+Effortlessly extract crucial details like sender and recipient information, subject lines, email bodies, and a complete list of headers.
+For in-depth analysis, export the parsed data in the widely-used JSON format.
+Additionally, the library provides the convenience of downloading any associated attachments directly to your local machine for further processing.

 ## Table of Contents